pradhanmk1/Getting_and_Cleaning_Data_Assignment/README.md

 This document explains a project done by me as part of assignment of ONLINE Course Getting Data and Cleaning offered by Johns Hopkins University through Coursera.com.

 #Objective:
-The purpose of this project is to demonstrate the ability to collect, work with, and clean a data set.
+The purpose of this project is to demonstrate the ability to collect and clean a data set.
 The goal is to prepare tidy data that can be used for later analysis.

 #Data Source:
 http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones